Lordy Tugade

-Lordy Tugade (born December 30, 1977 in Alaminos, Pangasinan) is a Filipino retired professional basketball player.
+Lordy Tugade (born December 30, 1977, in Alaminos, Pangasinan) is a Filipino retired professional basketball player.
 He last played for the Powerade Tigers in the Philippine Basketball Association (PBA).

 Known as the Alaminos Assassin for his three-point shooting, he played for the NU Bulldogs in the UAAP and the Red Bull Barako both in their PBL and PBA stints before being traded to San Miguel in October 2006.

+Early life

+Tugade grew up as the fourth of six children, and the eldest son of his family.
+Growing up, he played volleyball as he developed his leaping ability and grew taller.

 Amateur career

-During the late 1990s, Tugade joined up with fellow Pangasinense Danny Ildefonso to lead the NU Bulldogs to decent finishes in the UAAP.
-Tugade, then became NU's primary offense player after Ildefonso's departure to the PBL.
+During the late 1990s, Tugade was recruited by Jojo Villa to play for the NU Bulldogs.
+He joined up with fellow Pangasinense Danny Ildefonso to lead the Bulldogs to decent finishes in the UAAP.
+Tugade then became NU's primary offense player after Ildefonso's departure to the PBL.
+In UAAP season 61, he led the team in scoring with 16.4 points per game.

-He later join the Red Bull Energy Drink squad in the Philippine Basketball League with Ildefonso and later Junthy Valenzuela, Jimwell Torion, Davonn Harp and Kerby Raymundo.
+He later joined the Red Bull Energy Drink squad in the Philippine Basketball League with Ildefonso and later Junthy Valenzuela, Jimwell Torion, Davonn Harp and Kerby Raymundo.
+He once made the PBL Mythical Team.
 Still, Red Bull failed to win a single title in the PBL.